9:30 a.m. Worship Service • 10:45 a.m. Christian Education

 As members of the church increasingly resided in Elkhart or Goshen, the mission of the congregation changed.
 The focus became less geographically oriented.
 During one period, ministry emphasized healthy family life, good parenting and passing on Christian faith to children.
 In later years, the focus centered on equipping each member to be ministers in their work settings and in their own neighborhoods.
 Mission extended beyond the Sunnyside neighborhood and the church became more involved through volunteers and financial contributions to service agencies in Elkhart and Goshen.
 Members served in places like:

-The Depot, Thrift at Woodland Crossing, Camp Friedenswald, Amigo Centre, The Window, Mobility Worldwide, Mennonite Disaster Service, Soup of Success, Center for Healing and Hope, ESL tutoring
+The Depot, Thrift at Woodland Crossing, Camp Friedenswald, Amigo Centre, The Window, Mobility Worldwide, Mennonite Disaster Service, Soup of Success, Center for Healing and Hope, ESL tutoring, Habitat for Humanity, La Casa and others.

 In more recent years, members have become involved in global peace and justice issues.
 Anti-racism is an important priority.
-Currently, the congregation makes its facilities available to other groups like:
+Currently, the congregation makes its facilities available to other groups like Piedra Viva Mennonite Church, a sister Spanish-speaking congregation; La Posada Immigrant Aid; and a Spanish-language GED preparation program.

 All are Welcome